Drive sales on autopilot with ecommerce-focused featuresSee Features

 Watch this short video on how to improve your web push notifications:

 A common myth nowadays is that email has lost its charm and that SMS is dead in the water.
-However, statistics show that 29% of all email orders come from automated messages and that the overall push notification rate went up to 28% in 2020—a nearly 500% increase over 2019.
+However, statistics show that 29.6% of all email orders come from automated messages and that the overall push notification sent-to-conversion rate was a healthy 0.2% for campaigns and a whopping 1.34% for campaigns in 2021.

 If you’re wondering what web push notifications mean and how they can help your ecommerce business, this is your answer.
 Our in-depth guide will help you understand the ins and outs of web notifications and their uses.